YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 - :code:`ret_value` is NULL
 - :code:`len_alloc` < :code:`len_used` or the :code:`len_used` is non-zero and :code:`buf_addr` is NULL in at least one subscript, in :code:`subsarray`.

+Please see the `Simple API introduction <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#simple-api>` for details about parameter allocation.

 .. _ydb_delete_s():
 .. _ydb_delete_st():